 Part of this festival could explore the meaning of democracy as it applies to us today, and examine questions such as: Does democracy demand the active participation of citizens in elections?; Does democracy involve the protection of the human rights of all citizens and the consequent responsibilities of all citizens?; Does democracy give citizens a right to Justice, Fair Governance, Freedom of Speech, Education, Health, Employment, Art & Culture?; and Does democracy mean a rule of law applying equally to all citizens?

 After their trial in 1840, John Frost, Zephaniah Williams, William Jones and other Chartist prisoners were transported to Australia and at the end of their sentences were released into the local population.
 There appears to be a strong connection between the influence of the Chartists in the southern hemisphere after their release and the fact that New Zealand (1893) and Australia (1902) were among the first countries in the world to introduce universal suffrage.
 A new trans-national partnership project, Conviction Politics, led by Australian Dr. Tony Moore, aims to investigate the emergence of collective resistance to exploitation of the 3,600 political prisoners transported to Australia and their integration back into society after their release from the penal colonies.

-Newport - City of Democracy, the unique identity of the city that underlines its involvement with the Welsh Chartist and Suffragette movements, and asserts that this identity is just as important to Newport’s future as to its past because it allows the city to develop sustainable assets that reinforce its heritage and raise its profile.
+Newport - City of Democracy, proclaims the unique identity of the city underlining its involvement with the Welsh Chartist and Suffragette movements, and asserting that this identity is just as important to Newport’s future as to its past, allowing the city to develop sustainable assets that reinforce its heritage and raise its profile.

 The Editors are interested in receiving readers’ ideas and comments re. the future direction of Our Chartist Heritage: